 Why Should I Register my Business?

 Companies must be registered in order to be legally recognised as a business in the UK.
 At the very least you will need to register with Her Majesty’s Revenue and Customs (HMRC) to ensure you are paying your taxes to the correct amount and deadline.
 Other forms of registration for licences may be required depending on the size of your business, or should be considered as you grow.
-These could include registering as an employer (76% of businesses in the UK are non-employing, that means the only employee on the payroll is the owner), registering as an at-home business or branching out into street trading.
+These could include registering as an employer (74% of businesses in the UK are non-employing, that means the only employee on the payroll is the owner)

 What Types of Business Need to Register?